 Let me know how you get on.

 I started getting good.
-Real good.

-Good to a point, where I’m managing a 7 figure account for a fund from the comfort of my home.
+Managing a 7 figure account for a fund from the comfort of my home.

 More about that another time.